 Throughout CiderDays Weekend

 - The Official CiderDays Bookstore is at Two Birds, a shop at 106 Avenue A, Turners Falls.
-Books about apples, cider, and orcharding will be available for sale, and authors may stop by for a signing (schedule to be announced).
+Books about apples, cider, and orcharding will be available for sale, plus book signings (see bottom of page).

 - Art Exhibit: 25 Years of CiderDays